Dianabarr19/cash-register-app/README.md

 <h2>And to finish…</h2>
   <br>
-  Even though this is a small app, it was quite challenging as I consider myself to be more of a front end developer, and the last months I have been doing CSS and HTML mostly, and learning react; so I had to dust off my ruby knowledge.<br>
+  Even though this is a small app, it was quite challenging as I consider myself to be more of a front end developer, and the last months I have been doing CSS and HTML mostly, and learning React; so I had to dust off my Ruby knowledge and get to work.<br>

   ![](https://c.tenor.com/58DNSt-Lvw0AAAAM/corgi-computer.gif)

-  In the future it would be a good practice to implement some frontend, maybe react.
-As now it is only a straightforward application with which we can interact through the terminal👩🏻‍💻.
+  In the future it would be a good practice to implement some frontend, maybe React.
+As now it is only a first-stage application with which we can interact through the terminal👩🏻‍💻.
 Despite there are some minor changes that I would like to implement later on; overall, I am happy with the final result of the app.
 I believe is straightforward and easily adaptable